Self-contained two-layer shallow water theory of strong internal bores: Summary and Conclusion

-We derived a locally conservative shallow-water momentum equation for the two-layer system bounded by a rigid lid.
-In contrast to previous theories, no external closure relations are required in our model to describe strong internal bores and gravity currents.
-So far such closure relations were commonly thought to be indispensable for the two-layer shallow-water equations and outside the underlying hydrostatic approximation.
-A momentum equation for two-layer system was obtained in a generalised locally conservative form by using linear combination of the basic shallow-water equations, which describe the conservation of irrotationality in each layer, to eliminate the pressure gradient.
-As a result of the non-uniqueness of the linear combination used, the momentum conservation equation contains a free dimensionless parameter $\alpha$ which defines the relative contribution of each layer to the pressure at the interface and is supposed to depend on the ratio of densities.
+In this paper, we derived a locally conservative SW momentum equation for the two-layer system bounded by a rigid lid.
+The equation contains a free dimensionless parameter $\alpha,$ which defines the relative contribution of each layer to the pressure gradient along the interface.
+This equation can describe strong internal bores and gravity currents in a self-contained way without invoking external front conditions.
+So far such closure conditions were presumed to be indispensable and derived using various control-volume methods.
+The momentum equation (\ref{eq:U-gen}) was obtained for two fluids with arbitrary density difference by using a linear combination of the basic SW equations (\ref{eq:upm}), which describe the conservation of irrotationality in each layer, to eliminate the pressure gradient along the interface.
+Applying the Boussinesq approximation to fluids with a small density difference, the momentum equation reduced to Eq. (\ref{eq:uh}).
+Finally, using the velocity and height differentials as dynamical variables, this equation was written in the dimensionless form as Eq. (\ref{eq:gen}).

-The appearance of $\alpha$ is due to the existence of external length scale, the total height $H,$ in this system.
-Such an external length scale can be used to multiply the circulation conservation equation, which is a lower order conservation law in terms of height, with $\alpha H.$ The result having the same physical units as the momentum conservation equation can be added to the latter.
-This leads directly to the generalised momentum conservation equation containing $\alpha$.
-The $\alpha$ term vanishes if the momentum equation is equivalent, \emph{i.e.} satisfied simultaneously, with the circulation conservation equation.
-This, however, is the case only for smooth waves but not for hydraulic jumps.
+The appearance of the free parameter $\alpha$ in the general form of the momentum equation is closely related with the presence of the external length scale, the total height $H,$ in the considered two-layer system.
+Namely, using the fact that the circulation conservation equation (\ref{eq:u}) is a one-order-lower SW conservation law in terms of the height than the momentum equation (\ref{eq:U}), we can multiply the former with a coefficient $\propto H$ and then add it to the latter.
+Such an operation is formally permitted because both equations have the same physical units.
+This leads to the generalized momentum conservation equation containing $\alpha$ and the associated component of the circulation conservation law.
+The $\alpha$-term in the generalized momentum equation (\ref{eq:U-gen}) vanishes if this equation is satisfied simultaneously with the circulation conservation equation (\ref{eq:u}).
+This, however, is the case for smooth waves but not in general for hydraulic jumps.

+Dimensional as well as physical considerations suggest that if $\alpha$ is constant, as it is required by the equivalence of momentum and circulation conservation laws for smooth waves, it can depend only on the ratio of densities, which is the sole dimensionless parameter in this problem.
+As the dynamical pressure produced by the flow is proportional to the density of fluid, for nearly equal densities, both layers can be expected to affect the interfacial pressure gradient with approximately equal weight coefficients.
+This corresponds to $\alpha\approx0.$